 Must be available to attend the National Council Session for the

 -For girls, letters of request from GSHCC CEO, Dr. Linda Farley, can be written to excuse you from school, if needed.

 - Serve for a full triennium (3 years) and become a member of the GSHCC Representative Assembly (you may not serve concurrently as a Service Unit rep)

-- Commit to attending training sessions, briefings, and forums
+- Commit to attending, and possibly assist with, training sessions, briefings, and forums

 - May be asked to help with council activities, meetings or training